pyeventsourcing/eventsourcing/README.md

 databases systems (e.g. SQLAlchemy, Cassandra).
 If your database system isn't already supported, it will be easy to adapt with a custom stored event repository.

-**Event Players** — Use the event store to retrieve domain events.
+**Event Player** — Use the event store to retrieve domain events.
 An event player reconstitutes entities of a particular type from their domain events, optionally with snapshotting.
 Snapshotting avoids replaying an entire event stream to obtain the current state of an entity.
 A snapshot strategy is included which reuses the capabilities of this library by implementing snapshots as domain events.
 It can easily be substituted with a strategy that, for example, uses a dedicated table for snapshots.

-**Persistence Subscriber** - Listens for published domain events, and appends the domain events to the event store whenever a domain event is published.
+**Persistence Policy** - Subscribes to receive published domain events.
+Appends the domain events to the event store whenever a domain event is published.
 Domain events are typically published by the methods of an entity.
-The persistence subscriber is an example of an application policy ("do Y whenever X happens").

 **Synchronous Publish-Subscribe Mechanism** — Stable and deterministic, with handlers called in the order they are registered, and with which